Kahr Arms: History

 In 1994, the U.S. government banned manufacture and importation of pistol magazines with more than a 10-round capacity.
 These were the so-called "high-capacity" magazines, which again became legal to manufacture and import in most states in September 2004, after the relevant federal law expired.
 This change in federal law rendered many staggered-magazine pistol models (commonly with magazine capacities of 15 or more rounds) less popular in the American market.
 They were now overly large in light of their newly mandated 10-shot limit.
-Kahr was at the forefront, offering relatively small, well-made pistols with magazine capacities of up to eight rounds of 9mm or .40-caliber ammunition.
-These single-stack magazines allow for slender, compact pistols that have proven popular with the buying public.

 Since late 2003 or very early in 2004, Kahr has changed from offering a Limited Lifetime Warranty on their pistols to one of only five years' duration.
 In 2003 the New York Daily News reported that the Kahr K9 was popular as a back-up weapon with New York City police officers, who called it the "Moonie gun".

 In June 2010, Kahr bought Magnum Research, which markets the Desert Eagle.

 During the Shot Show in January 2015, the Kahr Arms company changed its name to the Kahr Firearms Group.
 Kahr Arms is currently under the Kahr Firearms Group as a private firearms manufacturer, alongside Magnum Research and Auto-Ordnance.
 The company's trademarks include: Kahr Arms, Thompson, Auto-Ordnance, Magnum Research, BFR, and Desert Eagle.

 In September 2019, Kahr Firearms Group donated eight Thin Blue Line PM9's to the NRA Law Enforcement Division, two of which were used as special Firearm Awards at the National Police Shooting Championships.

 New location

 On July 1, 2013, the Kahr Arms company announced that it was leaving New York state because of New York's Secure Ammunition and Firearms Enforcement Act (NY SAFE Act) of 2013.
 Kahr purchased 620 acre in Pike County, Pennsylvania, and said it will move its corporate staff after building offices in 2014 with plans to build a new factory by 2019.
 The firearms group ceremoniously cut the ribbon at the grand opening of their new 40,000 sqft headquarters on August 11, 2015, in Blooming Grove Township, Pike County, Pennsylvania.

-Beginning September 17, 2018, all Kahr Firearms Group repairs and product returns must be sent prepaid via UPS Air or FedEx Overnight to the company's new location with a mailing address of Greeley, Pennsylvania, instead of to the old service/repair address of Worcester, Massachusetts.
-An RMA number is required for all returns or repairs.